 A thorough clinical examination by the surgeon is the simplest bedside test.
 The surgeon can confirm the prolapse and assess the anal tone.

 A colonoscopy and a Barium enema (X-ray taken after instilling a contrast agent into the anal canal) are done in selected cases.

 What is Laparoscopic Rectopexy?

-Patient is evaluated on outpatient basis.
+The patient is evaluated on an outpatient basis.
 The procedure is generally performed under General Anaesthesia.